 Myocardial Perfusion scan also known as a Thallium Scan or a Myoview scan

 This test is used to observe the function of the heart muscle at rest and during exercise.
 This test does not involve admission to hospital.
 A set of pictures of your heart is taken when you are resting.
-The heart is also made to beat faster and harder either using physical exercise such as a treadmill test or using the same chemical that is used in the stress echocardiogram test.
+The heart is also made to beat faster and harder either using physical exercise or using medication.
 At this point the second set of pictures of your heart is taken.
 A direct comparison of the heart muscle can then be made between rest and exercise.
 A Cardiac Perfusion MRI can also be used to assess the blood supply to different areas of the heart.

-EBCT (Electro Beam Computed Tomography) or CT coronary angiogram involves taking pictures of the coronary arteries using x-rays.
-Narrowing in the coronary arteries can be identified early on with the use of EBCT imaging.
+CT coronary angiogram involves taking pictures of the coronary arteries using x-rays.
+Narrowing in the coronary arteries can be identified early on with the use of CT imaging.
 Early detection can help to determine lifestyle adjustments and treatment options to avoid future heart disease.
-Currently there is not enough evidence to suggest that CT coronary angiography is more helpful than conventional coronary angiography.

 Coronary Angiogram/Cardiac Catheterisation

 Coronary angiography is carried out in a Cardiology Catheter Laboratory by a Cardiologist.
 A coronary angiogram offers a detailed record of the coronary arteries and their structure.
 You will need to be admitted to hospital in the morning and will be able to go home in the evening.
 The procedure takes approximately 30 minutes.
-You will be taken to the Cardiac Catheter department on a trolley and placed on a bed.
 This procedure is done under local anaesthetic, which means you will be awake.
-A needle is inserted into one of the blood vessels, either in the groin or the arm.
-A small tube is then advanced through the blood vessel and positioned at the opening of the heart arteries.
+A needle is inserted into one of the blood vessels, either in the arm or in the groin.
+A small tube (catheter) is then advanced through the blood vessel and positioned at the opening of the heart arteries.
 A special dye is then injected into the arteries.
 This demonstrates any possible narrowing or blockages in the coronary arteries.